 Murphy’s was previously called Roosevelt’s and the owner at the time also had his own experience with this female apparition.
 He apparently came face to face with her when he was working alone in the bar after closing time.

 There are also records to show that a small coffin, believed to have been a child once broke through the wall of the restaurant suggesting that perhaps some graves were built over when the property was constructed.
 This could very well be why the place is now haunted.

 3 - The Lyceum

 Although it is now known as Turner’s Seafood, most people remember this particular Salem building as The Lyceum.
-It is thought to be one of the most haunted places in Salem MA.
 The property is apparently haunted by a lady in a long, white period style dress and she is most often seen on the staircase.